-- The operator has acted in conformance with the requirements of the approved MMP; - Data in the baseline data report, new entrants report or annual activity level report is free from material misstatements.
+- The baseline data report, new entrants report or annual activity level report is complete and meets the requirements of Annex IV of the FAR; - The operator has acted in conformance with the requirements of the approved MMP42; - Data in the baseline data report, new entrants report or annual activity level report is free from material misstatements.
 In order for the verifier to conclude this, it must obtain clear and objective evidence from the operator to support the total data to be reported.
 To obtain the evidence required for a reasonable level of assurance and making this assessment on the material correctness of the data and associated information, the verifier will use analytical procedures, carry out data verification and assess the implementation of the monitoring methodology in accordance with Articles 15, 16 and 17 of the AVR.
 Materiality thresholds for specific elements of the baseline and benchmark data are given in Article 23(4) of the AVR and an explanation of the application of materiality analysis for the FAR is given in section 6.4.2; - Information can be provided in relation to the operator's data flow activities, control system and associated procedures to improve the performance of their monitoring and reporting.
 This activity is strongly linked with Articles 27(3)(p) and 30 of the AVR.
 The verifier has the responsibility to consider and assess whether there are areas for improvement in an operator's monitoring and reporting process with the intent of improving the rigour, robustness and quality of reported data.
 This relates especially to the data flow activities, the operator's risk assessment, the control activities, evaluation of the control system and the procedures mentioned in the MMP.
-If there are areas for improvement, the verifier must include a recommendation for improvement in the verification report.
+If there are areas for improvement, the verifier must include a recommendation for improvement in the verification report43.